PacketX/GRISM-A-series-docs/docs/Element/run/regular/chain.md

 If attribute `type` is `loadBalance`, there is couple limits:

 1. Cannot use [`<output>`](Element/run/output.md) tag as an output, which mean: O1, O2 is an invalid output port in this situation.
+2. The maximum of member ports is `8`.

 <h4>&lt;out&gt; Tag Example</h4>